bparanj/crystal/electronics/zettel/diode.md

    In an audio amplifier circuit, a transistor takes a weak input signal from a microphone and increases its power to drive a loudspeaker, making the sound audible to a larger audience.

----

-## Solution: How Active Components Function in Circuits

 ### Problem Statement:

 In a circuit using a transistor as a switch, a small current of 5mA is applied to the base of a transistor, and the transistor controls a collector current of 500mA.
 What is the current gain (β) of the transistor?